zwischenloesung/ardu-report/README.md

 If more than one arduino are connected.
 For each one of them the data processing can be configured individually.

+## Use it for Your Project?

+I am rewriting the input parser to accept any JSON schema following the meta schema to control the object index names.
+As it really only needs some sort of identifier and a value, there should not be too many obstacles to use it for your project too.
+See the 'schema' folder for details.
+The 'example' folder contains JSON file that validates against the schema and the tests/test\_json.py has a test run for both the input.json against the schema and the schema against the meta-schema..

 ## Example Data for Python Processing

 ### INPUT: JSON from the arduino over the serial line